-- have a sill height of not more than 44 inches above the floor; AND - have a minimum net clear opening of 5.7 sq. ft.; AND - have a minimum net clear opening height of 24 in.; AND - have a minimum net clear opening width of 20 in.; AND - be operational from the inside of the room without the use of keys, tools or special knowledge. - 13.
-The Rater shall collect one National HVAC Design Report per building / project.
-Regardless of whether the "unit-specific design", "group design", or "worst-case design" box has been checked in Item 3.2 of the National HVAC Design Report, the system design as documented on the National HVAC Design Report must fall within the tolerances in Item 4.2 for the unit to be certified.
-The Rater is only responsible for verifying that the designer has not left any items blank on the National HVAC Design Report and for verifying the discrete objective parameters in Item 4.2 of this Checklist, not for verifying the accuracy of every input on the National HVAC Design Report. - 14.
-Visit www.energystar.gov/hyacdesigntemps for the maximum cooling season design temperature and minimum heating season design temperature permitted and the process for a designer to obtain an allowance from EPA.
-The same design report is permitted to be used in other counties, as long as the design temperature limits in those other counties meet or exceed the cooling and heating season temperature limits for the county selected.
-For example, if Fauquier County, VA, is used for the load calculations, with a 1% cooling temperature limit of 93 °F, then the same report could be used in Fairfax County (which has a higher limit of 94 °F) but not in Arlington County (which has a lower limit of 92 °F). - 15.
-Conditioned Floor Area for the dwelling unit to be certified shall be calculated in accordance with the definition in ANSI / RESNET / ICC Standard 301-2019. - 16.
-Window area for the dwelling unit to be certified shall be calculated in accordance with the on-site inspection protocol provided in Normative Appendix B of ANSI / RESNET / ICC Standard 301-2019.
+- have a sill height of not more than 44 inches above the floor; AND - have a minimum net clear opening of 5.7 sq. ft.; AND - have a minimum net clear opening height of 24 in.; AND - · have a minimum net clear opening width of 20 in.; AND - be operational from the inside of the room without the use of keys, tools or special knowledge. - 13.
+The Rater shall collect the National HVAC Design Report(s) per building / project.
+See Footnote 1 of the National HVAC Design Report for alternatives.
+Where using an ENERGY STAR Single-Family New Homes National HVAC Design Report, Rater must still review all Items under 4b.2.
+Regardless of whether the "unit-specific design", "group design", or "worst-case design" box has been checked in Item 3.2 of the National HVAC Design Report, the system design as documented on the National HVAC Design Report must fall within the tolerances in Item 4b.2 for the unit to be certified.
+The Rater is only responsible for verifying that the designer has not left any items blank on the National HVAC Design Report and for verifying the discrete objective parameters in Item 4b.2 of this Checklist, not for verifying the accuracy of every input on the National HVAC Design Report. - 14.
+Visit www.energystar.gov/hvacdesigntemps for the maximum cooling season design temperature and minimum heating season design temperature permitted and the process for a designer to obtain an allowance from EPA.
+The same design report is permitted to be used in other counties, as long as the design temperature limits in those other counties meet or exceed the cooling and heating season temperature

-Revised 10/18/2019 Page 5 of 6
+Revised 11/12/2020 Page 5 of 6